touchtalent/BobbleIMESDK/Readme_Gradle.md

 # BobbleIMESDK

-This guide is for all app developers who wish to add a custom keyboard functionality in their Android apps using the Bobble IME (Input Method Editor) SDK. via traditional method.
+This guide is for all app developers who wish to add a custom keyboard functionality in their Android apps using the Bobble IME (Input Method Editor) SDK via traditional method.

 Note - Minimum version of supported Android platform is SDK level 21